elixir-toolshed/toolshed/README.md

 some code, copy and paste it or incorporate it into a library.
 I'd like the flexibility to change the API to improve interactive use.

+Please don't send PRs to make this library work better for programmatic use.
+I say that in the nicest way since I appreciate that you've found it useful.
+I really want to not worry about breaking people's programs if an opportunity comes up to improve the UX for human IEx prompt users (or LLMs, we'll see).
+I realize this hurts, but please copy/paste what you need.
+The code is open source and the license permits you to do this.

 ### It would be better if you changed the colors

 This also isn't a question, and you've now made me regret naming the project